Maby0/CV/README.md

 #### Leadership
 - My work with Arad Research required me to mediate discussions with business owners on changes and proposals issued by local councils (our client).
 The nature of these discussions were very complex with differing opinions rising across the board.
 Mediating this discussion required detailed knowledge of the proposals and its implications, in addition to strong leadership.
 I was able to effectively manage the discussion to ensure productive final conclusions were drawn in order for us to report back to our client.
 - I was able to utilise my experience of leading during my time with Makers when we would have project standups and retros.
 These meetings would often require some direction and governance to ensure key points were drawn from the discussion.
 I would often take the lead in these meetings and guide the discussion to maintain productivity and participation by all members.
+- As previously mentioned, I volunteered to take on 4 mentees during the Makers course.
+I was, and continue to be, the source of guidance for my mentees.
+I will often join a zoom call with them to discuss and resolve problems that they’re facing, both programming related and otherwise.

 ## Work Experience